-- 53. You are required to register and enrol at the beginning of your studies at the University and re-enrol in subsequent years by the stipulated deadlines.
-If you fail to do so, you may not be allowed to start/progress on your programme or you may be withdrawn from the University (i.e. The University will terminate your contract).
+- 53. You are required to register and enrol at the beginning of your studies at the University and re-enrol in subsequent years by the deadlines stipulated in AQF7: Academic Regulations, Part B: Admissions and Registration.
+If you fail to do so, you may not be allowed to start/progress on your programme or you may be withdrawn from the University (i.e., the University will terminate your contract).
 If you enrol or re-enrol late, you will be expected to contact your faculty to obtain any missed programme content and the University will not accept any liability for any programme content or assessments you miss. - 54.
 If you do not enrol or re-enrol by the enrolment deadlines you may be withdrawn for non-enrolment.
 If you are withdrawn you will be notified by email that your record has been closed and that you are no longer eligible to continue your studies or access the University's facilities.
 Any credits that you have attained before your withdrawal will be awarded, and UKVI and Student Loans Company (as relevant) will be informed of your withdrawal. - 55.
-The University recognises that personal or other circumstances may require a student to take a break in studies.
-A student wishing to take a break in studies must contact Registry immediately in order to have any request considered.
-A break in studies may have implications for a student's visa (where relevant) and fee liability.
-A student that does not have a break in studies agreed and fails to enrol or attend regularly, or fails to comply with the Undergraduate Student Attendance Policy and Academic Engagement Policy as applicable may be withdrawn from the University. - 56.
-If you hold a Student Route Visa, the University will inform the UKVI of your non-enrolment and withdraw sponsorship of your visa. - 57.
-If you are in receipt of a student loan from the UK government, the University will inform the Student Loans Company of your withdrawal. - 58.
-If you receive notification of your withdrawal, you may be reinstated within a reasonable period by submitting a Late Enrolment Approval Form.
+The University recognises that personal or other circumstances may require a student to take a break in study.
+A student wishing to take a break in study must refer to the University's Change in Circumstances Policy and Guidance and contact Registry immediately in order to have any request considered.
+A break in study may have implications for a student's visa (where relevant) and fee liability.
+A student that does not have a break in study agreed and fails to enrol or attend regularly, or fails to comply with the Undergraduate Student Attendance Policy and Academic Engagement Policy as applicable, may be withdrawn from the University. - 56.
+If you hold a Student Visa, the University will inform the UKVI of your non-enrolment and withdraw sponsorship of your visa. - 57.
+If you are in receipt of a student loan from the UK government, the University will inform the Student Loans Company of your withdrawal.

-59. You may still be liable for fees in the event that you are withdrawn for non-enrolment.
+- 58. If you receive notification of your withdrawal, you may be reinstated within a reasonable period by submitting a Late Enrolment Approval Form. - 59.
+You may still be liable for fees in the event that you are withdrawn for non-enrolment.